WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.2.7 (03-16-2020) =
+- [NEW] : New process to rename images.
+Completely safe!
+- Improved : Checking for images that no longer exist in the library during bulk

 = 1.2.6 (03-08-2020) =
 - Improved : Remove cache reportso that the data is always up to date